varshini-sundaribabu/travel_log/README.md

 2. **Open your browser**:

+   Navigate to `http://localhost:5173` to see the frontend application in action.
-   Navigate to `http://localhost:3000` to see the application in action.
+   Navigate to `http://localhost:3000` to run the express application in action.

 ### Project Structure

 ```
-travelogue/
+Travel Log/
 ├── public/                  # Public assets
 ├── src/                     # Source code
 │   ├── components/          # Reusable components